snpsuen/Kubeflow_quickstart/README.md

 kubectl port-forward -n kubeflow svc/ml-pipeline-ui 43380:80
 ```

-Make sure other port forwarding rules are in place to forward the VM port such as 43380 to a valid one on your endpoint device, say 43380 again.
+Make sure there are other port forwarding rules in place to forward the VM port such as 43380 to a valid one on your endpoint device, say 43380 again.

 To be continued ...